 Another thing interesting about what Susman believes in is that the goal is to “slow the shift toward arbitration and other less costly ways of settling fights.”
 The article does not give him a chance to explain why.
-I don’t necessarily disagree with this assertion, but every article that you read about mediation and arbitration holds these alternative dispute mechanisms to be the key fair and efficient administration of cases (and to world peace to hear the converts preach).
-Generally speaking, I think more jury trials are a good thing for plaintiffs but a bad thing for defense lawyers who are trying to avoid the spotlight of a bad verdict.
+I don’t disagree with this assertion, but every article you read about mediation and arbitration holds these alternative dispute mechanisms to be the key fair and efficient administration of cases (and to world peace to hear the converts preach).
+Generally, I think more jury trials are a good thing for plaintiffs but a bad thing for defense lawyers who are trying to avoid the spotlight of a bad verdict.